CiscoDevNet/FTDAnsible/samples/deployment/vmware/README.md

 # Known issues
 1. Slow Inventory load:
     - partially mitigated using ansible inventory cache plugins;
-    - partially mitigated by execution of the plyabook from the host which is closer to the cloud.
+    - partially mitigated by execution of the playbook from the host which is closer to the cloud.

 1. deploy_ovf does not support ovf path as URL, only local file path for now:
     - Issue been reported(https://github.com/ansible/ansible/issues/42666)  - development started.